HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ### Publish the interactive map (optional)

 The interactive webmap you created currently lives only on your computer.
 To share the link publicly (as we did with [the demo](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/demo/completed-map/)), you will need to follow a few more steps.
-If you want to continue with this tutorial, you can send a message to maps@harvard.edu for further instructions on hosting and sharing your GIS webmap project.
+If you'd like instructions for hosting and sharing GIS webmaps, or have any other GIS project questions, don't hestitate to reach out at [maps@harvard.edu](mailto:maps@harvard.edu)